tanevanwifferen/CodingGuidelines/README.md

 # CodingGuidelines
-List of mistakes I've made, and how to prevent them in the future
+List of mistakes I've made, how I've learned from them, and how to prevent them in the future

 ## Refactoring
 [Add new item to enum](Enums/Add%20item.md)